Connecting people and nature for the benefit of both.

 We are part rewilding and education project and part event space, blending science and art.
 Our approach to rewilding is light touch with minimal intervention to prioritise nature.
 The project is run by us, Fiona and Rich, with a bit of help from our friends, and is almost entirely self funded to date.

 The land consists of two large areas of woodland, two meadows and five seasonal ponds.
 We are constantly developing our site facilities and creating spaces for small groups and low impact events.
-These include forest school, wellbeing sessions, forest bathing, yoga, bushcraft, pilates, artist retreats, bushcraft etc.
+These include forest school, wellbeing sessions, forest bathing, yoga, bushcraft, spoon carving, artist retreats, bushcraft etc.

 Through our management of the land we aim to improve the biodiversity, have a (small) positive impact on climate change, help reconnect people with nature and pass on everything we learn.